Ross Coulthart: Career

 In 2014, Coulthart worked as chief investigations reporter for Channel 7's Sunday Night news program, but resigned after he reportedly "stepped in to break up a physical fight" between two producers.
 Coulthart worked as an investigative journalist for Australian news and current affairs program 60 Minutes on Channel Nine, but left in 2018 after his contract was not renewed.

-In 2018, Coulthart was employed by a public relations firm, where he managed the public relations for ex-soldier and accused war criminal Ben Roberts-Smith, who in 2023 was found by Justice Anthony Besanko to have participated in the murder of four Afghans.
+In 2018, Coulthart was employed by a public relations firm, Cato and Clegg, where he managed the public relations for ex-soldier and accused war criminal Ben Roberts-Smith, who in 2023 was found by Justice Anthony Besanko to have participated in the murder of four Afghans.